Before students can receive any funding for their higher education course, there are certain criteria that they will need to meet.

 Students must be studying a designated course at a publicly-funded university or college, unless they are studying a specifically designated course at a private university or college.

 Private universities and colleges can set their own tuition fee level and there is no restriction on the amount they can charge.
 A course at a private university or college needs to have been specifically designated by the Welsh Government in order to attract student support.
-Students can apply to Student Finance Wales for a Tuition Fee Loan for designated courses, but it’s limited to a maximum of £6,165 in 2017/18 or £6,000 in 2016/17.

 To qualify for a Maintenance Loan students need to be under the age of 60 when they start their course.

 There's no upper age limit to qualify for grants or a Tuition Fee Loan.